 - Bellman Rank and resulting algorithm

-The first half of the course will be based on chapters from this book draft.
+Some of the lectures will be based on chapters from this book draft.
 For the rest, reading and/or lecture notes will be provided.

 Some resources on course-related topics are listed below: